Summary Audio (1:31)

 This drug is done primarily by snorting up the nose, often using a rolled up dollar bill.
 Bills are always handy and make the perfect vehicle.
 Another delivery system is a plastic straw, cut in half.
 Both “curly” bills or some other cylindrical device are serious giveaways of use.
 Look for possible white residue on a bill too.

 Snorting it takes a heavy toll on the sinus cavities and the eyeballs.
 Users often stay up late, sometimes all night.
 Eye drops are used to try and disguise bloodshot eyes.
-Carrying and or regular use of any eyes whitening liquid is a clear indication of drug use.
+Carrying and or regular use of any eye whitening liquid is a clear indication of using this drug.

 Late night “binging” will seriously disrupt sleep patterns.
 Users tend to go to bed late and “sleep-in”.